 The models are designed to match breast cancer incidence and mortality rates observed in the Surveillance, Epidemiology and End Results (SEER) Program for U.S. women aged ≥ 25 beginning in 1975.
-Four models are microsimulations (MISCAN-Fadia, STEM, Spectrum/G-E, and UWBCS), one model uses an analytic approach (CISNET/DFCI), and the remaining model is a hybrid Monte Carlo simulation (BCOS).
-The micro-simulation models include natural history components that approximate tumor progression in size and stage.
+Four models are microsimulations (MISCAN-Fadia, Bayesian Simulation Model, Spectrum/G-E, and UWBCS), one model uses an analytic approach (CISNET-DFCI), and the remaining model (BCOS) is a hybrid analytic/microsimulation.
+The microsimulation models include natural history components that approximate tumor progression in size and stage.
 While the six models employ different approaches, model structure, and underlying assumptions, the models share common inputs.
 These inputs include incidence rates in the absence of screening, mammography and treatment dissemination rates, mammography performance, and non-breast cancer mortality.
-Common inputs are based on observational data from a variety of sources including: the National Health Interview Study (NHIS), the SEER Program including Patterns of Care studies, the Breast Cancer Surveillance Consortium (BCSC), the Connecticut Tumor Registry, the Berkeley Mortality Database, and the National Center for Health Statistics.
+Common inputs are based on observational data from a variety of sources, including: the National Health Interview Survey (NHIS), the SEER Program including Patterns of Care studies, the Breast Cancer Surveillance Consortium (BCSC), the Connecticut Tumor Registry, the Berkeley Mortality Database, and the National Center for Health Statistics (NCHS).

 Breast CISNET models have been extended to predict US breast cancer incidence and mortality as more years of data become available from the SEER Program.
 All models incorporate recent screening trends including the transition from film to digital mammography and adjuvant treatment trends including newer multi-agent chemotherapy regimens.
 Four of the six models historically included in situ as well as invasive breast cancer, and the remaining two models are now also modeling ductal carcinoma in situ (DCIS).
 Updates for all models include the addition of breast cancer subtypes defined by Estrogen Receptor (ER) and Human Epidermal Growth Factor Receptor 2 (HER2) with specific treatment regimens for each subtype.
 Race-specific models of breast cancer have also been developed to investigate questions surrounding disparities in incidence, mortality and survival.